Ahmedcz/Frontend-Projects/README.md

 ## About Me

-Hello, I'm Ahmed Amine, a passionate Frontend Developer with a multidisciplinary background.
+Hello, I'm Ahmed Amine, a passionate Software Developer with a multidisciplinary background.
 I enjoy exploring and working on various technologies, always eager to learn and contribute to exciting projects.
-Currently I am switching my career to Tech, and this repository showcase the my prpjects Portfolio during and after my training.
+Currently I am switching my career to Tech, and this repository showcase the my projects Portfolio.

 ## Interests

 - 🚀 Exploring new technologies and frameworks
 - 💻 Coding and building software solutions
 - 🌐 Web development and design
+- Low-level Programming languages (Rust)
 - 📚 Continuous learning and improvement

 ## Projects

 You may find projects as follows:

-1. the main repository Fron-End Projects contain HTML / CSS / JS / ReactJS projects.
+1. the main repository Front-End Projects contain a set of diverse projects HTML / CSS / JS / ReactJS as well as Rust.
-2. Other repositories are created for each React Project respectively.
+2. Other repositories are created for each React / Rust Project respectively.

 Feel free to explore more on my [GitHub Repositories](https://github.com/Ahmedcz).

 ## Skills

-- **Languages:** [HTML, CSS, JS]
+- **Languages:** [HTML, CSS, JS, Rust]
-- **Libraries:** [React.js]
+- **Libraries:** [React.js, Crates.io]
 - **Tools:** [VS Code]

 ## For collaborations, feel free to contact me using the email below !